How to create VIVIDUS automated tests with the help of AI

 3. Configure and start the MCP servers

-A prompt file stores stable instructions and constraints for the AI agent.
-Use it to fix style, allowed steps, locator conventions, and validation rules so every generated test follows team standards.
+A Copilot skill defines instructions, constraints, and step-by-step workflows for the GitHub Copilot coding agent.
+Use it to enforce style, allowed steps, locator conventions, and validation rules so every generated test follows team standards.

 • Centralized rules for test generation.